NEU-DS-4200-F20/project-group15-university_enrollment-spending/data/README.md

 # Put any data files in this folder
 Note: We have added expense as a % of total expenses
 Note: Percentage of Research, Public Service and Other Expenses were removed --> The values were mostly zeros or insignificant
+- Note: named the columns (keys) same as how they are name on the graph